Hyperbolic groupoids and duality: Gromov-hyperbolic metric spaces and graphs

 Consider a new graph $\Gamma_1$ with the set of vertices equal to the set of vertices of $\Gamma$ in which two different vertices $u, v$ are connected by an edge if and only if one of the following conditions holds \begin{itemize} \item there exists a sequence $(u=w_0, w_1, \ldots, v=w_n)$ of vertices of $\Gamma$ and a number $l\in\Z$ such that $n\le r$, $|w_i-w_{i+1}|\le \rho_1$, and $l\Delta_2\le\lambda(w_i)<(l+1)\Delta_2$ for all $i=0, 1, \ldots, n$; \item there exists a \emph{directed} path $(u=w_0, w_1, \ldots, v=w_n)$ in $\Gamma$ and a number $l\in\Z$ such that $l\Delta_2\le\lambda(u)<(l+1)\Delta_2$ and $(l-1)\Delta_2\le\lambda(v)\le l\Delta_2$. \end{itemize}

 We will imagine the graphs $\Gamma$ and $\Gamma_1$ drawn in such a way that $\lambda(v)$ is the height of the position of the vertex $v$.
 Then the arrows and directed paths of $\Gamma$ go down.
+See Figure~\ref{fig:gamma1}, where the two cases for edges of $\Gamma_1$ are shown.